cosmos/sdk-tutorials/academy/4-my-own-chain/play-game.md

 * You understand the concepts of [transactions](../2-main-concepts/transactions.md), [messages](../2-main-concepts/messages.md), and [Protobuf](../2-main-concepts/protobuf.md).
 * Go is installed.
 * You have the checkers blockchain codebase with `MsgCreateGame` and its handling.
 If not, follow the [previous steps](./create-handling.md) or check out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/create-game-handler).

+In this section:

+* Extend message handling - play the game
+* Handle moves and update the game state
+* Validate input
+* Extend unit tests

 </HighlightBox>